MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/enable-service-logon.md

 ## Change log on type for a health service

-If you need to change the log on type of Operations Manager health service to Interactive, you can use the local group policy on the agent computer as shown below:
+If you need to change the log on type of Operations Manager health service to Interactive, use the local group policy on the agent computer as shown below:

 > [!NOTE]
 > A monitor-based alert is generated for this event.